 "We must be willing to get rid of the life we've planned, so as to have the life that is waiting for us." ~ Joseph Campbell

-The path to authentic self-expression is truly a mythic journey.
-As you travel along the path of expressing your True Self, you join with Universal forces and your life will feel progressively magical - full of signs, symbols and synchronicities that contribute to your emotional healing and your soul's development.
+The path to authentic self-expression is genuinely a mythic journey.
+As you travel along the path of expressing your True Self, you join with Universal forces.
+Your life will feel progressively magical - full of signs, symbols and synchronicities that contribute to your emotional healing and your soul's development.

 1. Ordinary World

 You begin your story in the ordinary world before the call to authentic living begins, oblivious of the adventures to come.
-It is here that you exist in the familiar cocoon of your habitual ways.
+Here, you exist in the familiar cocoon of your habitual ways.
 Living within your family conditioning, there is an uncomfortable unawareness at this point that does not have a name or a direction, yet something is pulling you to grow.

 2. Call To Adventure